codio-content/Flode-String_expressions/.guides/content/String-addition-d99c.md

 2 + 5 = 7
 ```

-With strings, when you add to string together with the `+` sign, you get a new string like this.
+With strings, when you add two strings together with the `+` sign, you get a new string like this.

 ```
-'Hello' + 'World' = 'Hello World'
+'Hello ' + 'World' = 'Hello World'
 ```

+Notice that we added a space after `Hello `.